What are these “camp-specific” special features?

 What is this “Medical Form?”

 All campers (youth and adults) must have a completed GNYC Medical Form that has been signed by a physician within the last twelve months.
-This is a requirement of both the Boy Scouts of America and the New York State Health Department.
+This is a requirement of both the Scouting America and the New York State Health Department.

 How do we sign up our unit for camp?

 We are excited that you’re interested in participating in the adventure of our Ten Mile River Scout Camps.
-You can call the Greater New York Councils Camping Services Division, or contact your District Camping or Professional Representative for complete details.
+You can register your unit through our Blackpug reservation system, accessible through the camp pages listed in the menu above.
+You can also call the Greater New York Councils Camping Services Division (212)242-1100 or contact your District Camping or Professional Representative for complete details.
+Support agents are also available at supportdesk@nycscouting.org.

-A unit can make an initial reservation for “Unit Camping” by completing a Hold-A-Place for the camp/program they want to attend, and then submitting it to the Camping Services Department with a $200 deposit.
+A unit can make an initial reservation for “Unit Camping” by completing a Hold-A-Place for the camp/program they want to attend, and then submitting it to the Camping Services Department with a deposit.
 Contact information for the Camping Services Staff can be found on the Contact Us page.
-To maintain this reservation, an individual deposit of $60 per projected camper is due by March 31.
 For full details on all camp fees and payment policies, visit the Camp Fees page.
-Click here to download our 2023 Camp Guide…